 A few weeks ago, my husband Will told me that he thought he’d seen a rotten egg in the chicken run, but didn’t know how long it had been there.
 It was black, and big, but looked like one of the chickens had broken it a while ago.

-When I went outside to inspect and clean it up with the kitty litter scoop, I discovered that it was, in fact, a giant black poop.
+When I went outside to inspect and clean it up with the kitty litter scoop, I discovered that it was, in fact, a giant black chicken dropping.

 Smelly.
 Hard.
 And looking like our chicken had been constipated for days.

-I opened the coop to see if I could find any more poop bombs in there (because as a chicken-keeper, inspecting poop happens to be part of the job — lucky us!), and sitting inside her egg box was Iman, our Golden-Laced Cochin.
+I opened the coop to see if I could find any more waste bombs in there (because as a chicken-keeper, inspecting droppings happens to be part of the job—lucky us!), and sitting inside her egg box was Iman, our Golden-Laced Cochin.

 Her body was sprawled across the entire nest, nearly flattened, and she looked at me with defiance.